Laboratory: IRISA – GRANIT Team (Lannion

 The first phase of this work will be dedicated to the bibliography study on UWB communications and localization techniques .
 It exists many localization techniques among we can cite the trilateration but some others have already been developed in the GRANIT team [1,4].
 The researcher should then be able to propose/improve these techniques considering the aspects listed previously (number of persons/sensors, accuracy required, speed of the persons...).
 Thanks to the support of our engineers, they will be implemented in the Zyggie platform developed in the team which embeds decaWave UWB transceivers .

-The PhD Candidate should have skills in microcontroller programming and wireless communications,.
-He should be autonomous for the experimental part and have capacities for team work and easy integration.
+The post-doc candidate should have skills in signal processing and digital communications.
+An experience in digital electronics (microcontroller programming) would be a plus.
+He should be autonomous while having capacities for team work and easy integration.

 IEEE802.15.4a/D7, Wireless MAC and PHY Specifications for Low-Rate Wireless Personal Area Networks

 S. Monica and G. Ferrari, UWB-based localization in large indoor scenarios: optimized placement of anchor nodes, in IEEE Transactions on Aerospace and Electronic Systems, vol.51, no.2, pp.987-999, April 2015